The Most Common Questions Slip and Fall Accident Clients Have After An Incident

 If you have been hurt by slipping, tripping, or falling in a Florida grocery store, big-box retailer, shopping mall, gas station, motel, hotel, or at a theme park, it is very important for you to consult with an experienced personal injury law firm.
 Our Miami attorneys proudly represent individuals and their families across the state of Florida and work strictly on a contingency-fee basis.
 That means we accept no payment unless we are successful in obtaining a settlement or verdict for our clients.

-We are available to meet with you and discuss your potential claim at your home, office, hospital, or by telephone, email at email@example.com, Facetime, or SKYPE.
+We are available to meet with you and discuss your Slip and Fall Accident at your home, office, hospital, or by telephone, email at email@example.com, Facetime, or SKYPE.
 Call us today toll-free at 1-866-597-4529, locally at 305-441-0440, and speak with a Miami personal injury lawyer who is passionate about protecting your legal rights.